munki/munki-pkg/README.md

 **Using the password**

-For information about the password and saving it to the login keychain see the web page [Customizing the Notarization Workflow](https://developer.apple.com/documentation/security/notarizing_your_app_before_distribution/customizing_the_notarization_workflow).
+For information about the password and saving it to the login keychain see the web page [Notarizing Apps from the Command Line with Xcode 12 and Earlier](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution/customizing_the_notarization_workflow/notarizing_apps_from_the_command_line_with_xcode_12_and_earlier).

 If you configure `munki-pkg` to use the password from the login keychain user is going to be prompted to allow access to the password.
 You can authorize this once clicking *Allow* or permanently clicking *Always Allow*.